cosenmarco/yabdd/README.md

 - Uses Java annotations to mark rule methods and to define what they match in the features (pretty much like Cucumber and jBehave)
 - Each feature file belongs to a Java package.
 The rules are matched according to the packages structure.
 - The feature files are crawled within the classpath.
 Feature's package is inferred by the resource's path (eg. "com/mycompany/project/subproject/package/Awesome.feature" belongs to package com.mycompany.project.subproject.package).
-- Rules accept Context objects as parameters.
-This enables rules to communicate with each other and to extract information about the context in which they are running
+- Rule classes can accept Context objects at construction.
+This enables rules to communicate with each other and to extract information about the context in which they are running supporting easy reusability of rules.
+- Upon execution rules are injected the captures from the matching process accordingly to the rule's method signature.
 - Provides some pre-implemented rules that belong to package "/" that aim to be very generic and re-usable in several different occasions